MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

 # Variable names and types (preview)

-A Variable library item contains a list of variables and their default values.
+A Variable library item in Microsoft Fabric contains a list of variables and their default values.
 It can also contain other value sets holding alternative values.

-Each variable is made up of the following properties:
+Each variable in the Variable library has the following properties:

 - Name
 - Note (optional)